-The goal of palliative care is to help the patient with a serious illness feel better.
-It prevents or treats symptoms and side effects of disease and treatments.
-Palliative care also treats emotional, social, practical, and spiritual problems that illness brings up.
-When the patient feels better in these areas, he or she has an improved quality of life.
+The goal of palliative care is to help patients with serious illnesses feel better.
+It prevents or treats symptoms and side effects of disease and treatment.
+Palliative care also treats emotional, social, practical, and spiritual problems that illnesses can bring up.
+When patients feel better in these areas, they have an improved quality of life.

 Palliative care can be given at the same time as treatments meant to cure or treat the disease.
 You may get palliative care when the illness is diagnosed, throughout treatment, during follow-up, and at the end of life.

-Any health care provider can give palliative care, but some specialize in it.
-Palliative care may be given by a team of doctors, nurses, registered dietitians, social workers, psychologists, massage therapists, and chaplains.
+Any health care provider can give palliative care.
+But some providers specialize in it.
+Palliative care may be given by:

 Palliative care may be offered by hospitals, home care agencies, cancer centers, and long term care facilities.
 Your doctor or hospital can give you the names of palliative care specialists near you.

 A serious illness affects more than just the body.
 It touches all areas of a person's life, as well as that person's family members' lives.
 Palliative care can address these effects of a person's illness.

 Emotional, social, and coping problems.
-Patients and family face stress during an illness that can lead to fear, anxiety, hopelessness, or depression.
+Patients and their families face stress during illness that can lead to fear, anxiety, hopelessness, or depression.
 Family members may take on care giving, even if they also have jobs and other duties.

 Practical problems.
-Some of the problems brought up by an illness are practical, such as money or job problems, insurance questions, and legal issues.
-The palliative care team may:
+Some of the problems brought on by illness are practical, such as money- or job-related problems, insurance questions, and legal issues.
+A palliative care team may:

-Tell your doctor what bothers you most and what concerns you most.
-Tell your doctor what is important to you.
+Tell your doctor what bothers and concerns you most, and what issues are most important to you.
 Give your doctor a copy of your living will or health care proxy.

 Ask your doctor what palliative care services are available to you.
 Palliative care is almost always covered by health insurance, including Medicare or Medicaid.
 If you do not have health insurance, talk to a social worker or the hospital's financial counselor.